kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 <h3 id="toc-enabling">Enabling</h3>

-The `getUserMedia()` API is still very new, and only Google and Opera have developer builds that include it.
-In Chrome 18+, the API can be enabled by visiting `about:flags`.
+The `getUserMedia()` API is still very new.
+In Chrome < 21, you need to enable the feature by visiting `about:flags`.
+If you're using Chrome 21, you can skip this section.

 <figure>
 <img src="aboutflags.png">
 <figcaption>Enabling the <code>getUserMedia()</code> in Chrome's <code>about:flags</code> page.</figcaption>
 </figure>

-For Opera, download one of their experimental [Android and desktop builds](http://dev.opera.com/articles/view/labs-more-fun-using-the-web-with-getusermedia-and-native-pages/).
+Opera and Firefox do not need a flag.
+The feature is enabled by default.

 <h3 id="toc-featuredecting">Feature detection</h3>

 Feature detecting is a simple check for the existence of `navigator.getUserMedia`:

     function hasGetUserMedia() {
-      // Note: Opera builds are unprefixed.
+      // Note: Opera is unprefixed.
       return !!(navigator.getUserMedia || navigator.webkitGetUserMedia ||
                 navigator.mozGetUserMedia || navigator.msGetUserMedia);
     }